JustinNew/Scala/README.md

   - Setup Java SDK, Scala SDK, gradle
   - import gradle.build

+### Name Convention
+  - Classes should be named in upper camel case, class MyFairLady.
+  - Textual (alphabetic) names for methods should be in lower camel case, myFairMethod.
+  - Constant names should be in upper camel case.

 ### Scala Application Enter Point
   - To run a Scala program, you must supply the name of a standalone singleton object with a main method that takes one parameter, an Array[String], and has a result type of Unit.
   - Any standalone object with a main method of the proper signature can be used as the entry point into an application.

 ### Singleton Objects
-  - A singleton is a class that can have only one instance, i.e., Object.
+  - A singleton is a class that can have only one instancei.e., Object, and only one at a time.
   - In particular, a singleton object is initialized the first time some code accesses it.
   - Most often, you need an object to hold methods and values/variables that shall be available without having to first instantiate an instance of some class.
   - Since you can't instantiate a singleton object, you can't pass parameters to the primary constructor.